-Issued May 18, 2022 By Tony Anderson General Manager Grawn, Michigan Effective for service rendered on and after June 15, 2022
+Issued January 23, 2023By Tony Anderson

+General Manager

+Grawn, Michigan

 - (1) Primary Extensions shall be measured along the route of the primary cable from the Cooperative's nearest facilities in an accessible right-of-way from which the extension can be made to each transformer or other primary termination. - (2) Secondary Extensions shall be measured from each transformer or other secondary supply terminal along the route of the secondary cable to each secondary pedestal or termination. - (3) Service Laterals shall be measured from the pole or underground Secondary terminal to which the service lateral is connected along the route of the lateral trench to the point of connection to the Member-Consumer's facilities. - c.
 Industrial Service This includes service to all buildings used primarily for the assembly, processing or manufacturing of goods. - (1) Contribution The applicant shall make a contribution according to the Commercial Development contribution above. - d.
 Mobile Home Parks Distribution facilities in new mobile home parks shall be placed underground.
 Extension from existing overhead systems in mobile home parks will be placed underground.